jasonpincin/log-stream/README.md

 ## Chaining

-LogStream supports chaining loggers via simple pipes.
+LogStream supports chaining loggers via events.
 This is useful when a required component being used provides a log-stream interface, and you would like to include it's output in your program's own LogStream output.